 It’s creamy, flavorful and tastes so indulgent no one ever guesses that the base is white beans (!) instead of cream cheese and sour cream.

-Served with your favorite gluten-free cracker, it is DELISH and the perfect appetizer for game day, a party or holiday.
+Served with your favorite gluten-free cracker, it is DELISH and the perfect appetizer for game day, any party or weekend get together or even a holiday.

 Scroll down for recipe and leave me a comment if you try it.